TOP 5 Quiet Air Compressor Reviews: What Is the Quietest Air Compressor on the Market

 This low dB machine produces only 60 dB of noise and is operating at a powerful 1 HP motor.
 It can operate on a 3.10 CFM at 40 PSI and 2.20 CFM at 90 PSI.
 It is also decently portable at 35 pounds and dimensions of 18.5 x 14 x 13.5 inches.
 To make it more convenient, the 2-gallon tank is made of aluminum and runs on an Oil-free pump reducing your overall costs and maintenance.
 But you should take note that it is not as durable as customers have wanted it to be.

 #2.
 DEWALT DWFP55130 Heavy Duty

-This is a good electrically powered, small air compressor for home use.
+This is a good electrically powered, small and silent air compressor for home use.
 It weighs around 42 pounds and is standing at 21.6 x 17.4 x 13.8 inches.
 It may not be as cheap as the others on the list, but it offers more tank capacity at 2.5 gallons, and a more powerful motor running at 1.1 HP.
 That being said, it can reach up to a maximum of 200 PSI.